IsacKun220/com1001/practicals/week1.md

 ..." under "Settings & Administration", you can customize other aspects of Slack – like creating your own emojis, change loading messages etc.

-# 5. Homework for Week 1
+# 5. Setup Your Codio Box and Clone your Team's Project Repository

-If there's no time left in the session, your homework for next week – if you haven't done it already – is to get your personal Codio project (box) set up and install the COM1001 repository on it, and then your team's repository as per the instructions on the "[Getting Started](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_5796998_1&course_id=_96428_1&mode=reset)" page on Blackboard.
+If you haven't done it already, get your personal Codio project (box) set up and install the COM1001 repository on it, and then your team's repository as per the instructions on the "[Getting Started](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_5796998_1&course_id=_96428_1&mode=reset)" page on Blackboard.

+** If you don't get time to do this step in the lab, then you need to do it as homework for next week **